Pivetta wins 5th straight, Red Sox thump Athletics 8-0 – KION546

 Elvis Andrus and Ramón Laureano each doubled for the A’s.
 Oakland has lost five straight.

-The Red Sox led 3-0 on Rafael Devers’ two-run single off Paul Blackburn in the third.
+The Red Sox led 3-0 on Rafael Devers’ two-run single off Paul Blackburn in the third, which gave Pivetta a chance to relax.

+“That’s extremely encouraging and allows me to just ease into it and let me do what I do,” Pivetta said.

 After Verdugo doubled in Bogaerts in the fourth, Franchy Cordero had a two-run single as part of Boston’s four-run eighth.